-Since I've guessed and typed a number that is greater than 10 and less than 20, therefore I've seen the output as shown in above snapshot.
+Since I've guessed and typed a number that is greater than 10 and less than 20, therefore, I've seen the output as shown in the above snapshot.

-While receiving the input using input() function, the received value treated as a string type value by default.
-Therefore using int() method, I've converted the entered value to its integer equivalent.
+By default, when using the input() function to receive input, the received value is treated as a string-type value.
+Therefore, using the int() method, I've converted the entered value to its integer equivalent.

-And using if statement, I've applied a condition, that is num>10.
+And using the if statement, I've applied a condition, which is num>10.
 The compiler checks whether the value of num is greater than 10 or not.
-Since its value (13) is greater than 10, therefore this condition evaluates to be true.
-Now I've applied and keyword, therefore second condition also evaluates to be true, so that to execute the statement present inside its body.
-Because the second condition also evaluates to be true, therefore program flow goes inside if's body and executes the statement that prints Correct Guess! as output.
+Because its value (13) is greater than 10, this condition evaluates to true.
+Now that I've used the "and" keyword, the second condition also evaluates to true, allowing the statement contained within its body to be executed.
+Because the second condition also evaluates to be true, program flow goes inside if's body and executes the statement that prints Correct Guess! as output.

-This is program no.4, checks whether user is a robot or not in simplest way.
+This is program number four, and it checks whether the user is a robot or not in the most basic way possible.

-The above program is created in a way that, first the input gets received using input() and initialized to chk.
-Now using if again, I've compared the value of chk with "yes".
-That is, if its value is "yes", then condition evaluates to be true, and program flow goes inside its body and executes the statement that prints a message saying, robots are not allowed!.
+The above program is written in such a way that the input is first received via input() and then initialized to chk.
+Now, using if again, I've compared the value of chk with "yes."
+That is, if its value is "yes," then the condition evaluates to be true, and program flow goes inside its body and executes the statement that prints a message saying, "Robots are not allowed!"

-But if user enters anything, that is not equal to "yes", means that the condition evaluates to be false, so the counterpart of if statement, that is else's statement(s) gets executed.
+But if the user enters anything that is not equal to "yes," that means that the condition evaluates to be false, so the counterpart of the if statement, that is, else's statement(s), gets executed.

 print("Create a Password: ") cp = input() print("\nEnter Two Numbers to Add: ") numOne = int(input()) numTwo = int(input()) print("\nEnter Password to Display the Result: ") ep = input() if cp == ep: sum = numOne + numTwo print("\nResult = ", sum) else: print("\nWrong Password!")